 Pressure injuries are thought to be preventable in the majority of cases, and can cause serious health issues and death.
 Please join us on our mission to reduce the incidence of these debilitating pressure ulcers!

 Often, only the cushion of the chair is considered when thinking of pressure management, but focus purely on the cushion can actually increase pressure risk to patients.
-I've written this article outlining coming mistakes made when using pressure cushions in which you can learn more about this issue.
+We have written this article outlining coming mistakes made when using pressure cushions in which you can learn more about this issue.

 New industry leading research by Ulster University and Seating Matters has revealed four key areas that collectively, should be followed to ensure optimum pressure management is achieved whist seated.